 Council is focused on sustainably managing its community and infrastructure assets through the funding of renewal and replacement asset programs.
 These programs include but are not limited to investment in the resealing of roads, replacement and development of footpath networks, refurbishing public ablutions and other building maintenance programs.
 The rates from this category are expected to meet the community needs and service levels for properties under this category within the Shire of Broome.
-This category is expected to contribute 54.52% of the total rates to be raised for 2022/23.
+This category contains 73% of all properties within the Shire, accounting for 59% of total property value, and generating 54.81% of the rates revenue raised in 2023/24.